Caroline Sahba, LPC-S, LCDC, MBA

 Caroline is the Assistant Director of the Counseling and Mental Health Center, overseeing Substance Use and Recovery Services.
 She has a Bachelor’s degree in Psychology from the University of Texas at San Antonio and a Master’s degree in Education in Counseling from Texas Christian University.
 Caroline has a passion for students in recovery and recovery advocacy.
 She supports the Collegiate Recovery Community for students in Recovery from Substance Use Disorder and consults for other peer support communities at TCU.

-In addition to working with Substance Use and Recovery Services, Joe works as the Audio/Visual Coordinator for Student Affairs.
-Prior to joining TCU he worked in the film and television industry as a special effects technician.
+Prior to joining the SURS office, Joe worked as the Audio/Visual Coordinator in the Brown Lupton University Union (BLUU) for nine years.
+Before TCU, he worked in the film and television industry as a special effects technician.
 Joe has also worked with multiple theater groups, touring music productions and production companies as a musician, lighting designer, and sound technician.
 Joe’s wide background gives him a chance to connect with TCU’s diverse student population.

 Nate Guyton, LCDC-Intern

 Nate is the Graduate Assistant for the Substance Use & Recovery Services office.
 He is a Horned Frog alumni, former student-athlete, and earned his Bachelor’s degree in Psychology.
 Nate is currently working towards a Master’s degree in Clinical and Mental Health Counseling and is passionate about Solution-Focused Brief Therapy.
 Nate believes that each student is the expert of their own experience and operates from a solution-focused stance to educate students about substance use and recovery by utilizing motivational interviewing techniques that elicit a student’s strengths and competencies.
 Nate has experience working with adolescents in residential and intensive outpatient addiction treatment settings as a Licensed Chemical Dependency Counselor-Intern (LCDC-Intern) and has also served as staff support for the Collegiate Recovery Community.
 Nate respects the autonomy of students to define what recovery means to them and employs curiosity to better understand student perceptions from the student’s experience.
+He currently serves as the staff support for the student-athlete peer support community, Athletes 4 Athletes.
 He finds that from a stance of curiosity and respect, students and individuals seeking recovery are provided with the right environment to explore what they are hoping will come from engaging in services for substance use and recovery.

 Texas Christian University endorses the Department of Education’s Drug Free Schools and Campuses Act (1989, Part 86).
 The regulations outlined in this act establish a set of minimum requirements for campus alcohol and other drug prevention programs.
 Compliance with the Drug Free Schools and Campuses Act is a condition of receiving federal funds, or any form of financial assistance under any federal program.
 TCU has documented through the Biennial Review that it has adopted and implemented a program to prevent the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees.
 TCU’s biennial compliance report is located through the link on this website and in the Substance Use and Recovery Services office, 2nd floor of Jarvis Hall.